Kushalg07/cnn-object-color-detection/README.md

 # 🎨 A.I.
-Vision in Color
+Vision in Color: Object Detection with Color Extraction
 ## Object Detection with Color Recognition and Explainable AI

 ---